 Maidanak (or Maydanak) observatory is a part of the Kitab high-altitude astronomical observatory complex built in 1970.
 It is located on the western part of the Maidanak plateau, 45 km south of Shakhrisabz, on the mountain of Kitab, south from Kutab city.
 The total area of the observatory is approximately 32 hectares.
-The most important instruments of the observatory are modern mirror telescopes AZT-22 (with a mirror diameter of 1.5 meters) and a telescope by Carl Zeiss-Jena (with a mirror diameter of 1 meter).
-There are actually two separate observatory stations in the area Tourists can enter the western part where all civilian astronomical objects are located.
+The most important instruments of the observatory are modern mirror telescopes AZT-22 (with a mirror diameter of 1,5 meters) and a telescope by Carl Zeiss-Jena (with a mirror diameter of 1 meter).
+There are actually two separate observatory stations in the area and tourists can enter the western part where all civilian astronomical objects are located.

 In the early 1970s the Maydanak observatory was operated as a Soviet laser examination satellite station.
 Although, Mirzo Ulugbek Astronomical Institute astronomers were allowed to continue astronomical observations using two 60-centimeter and one 48-centimeter telescope in the vicinity of the station.
 Meanwhile, the Astronomical Institute of Moscow State University named after Sternberg and several other institutions of the Soviet Union set up their astronomical objects on a nearby summit located 5 km west of Mount Maidanak.
 Since 1996 Maidanak Astronomical Observatory has been participating in several international observational and research programs.